 The identification of novel and exotic viral pathogens which appear from time to time in our farm animals (for example avian influenza and Newcastle disease) often must be confirmed by examination of images at high magnification.

 The electron microscope is taking an increasingly important role in Parasitology research because examination of ultrathin sections of worm parasites at high magnification enables us to characterise the types of damage inflicted on these organisms by anthelmintic drugs, thus providing a valuable aid to identifying strains of parasite that are resistant to the available drugs.

-The work in Parasitology carried out in the electron microscope unit at the Veterinary Science Division, AFBI is part of on-going joint research with Queen's University and is supported by EU funding, because of the worldwide recognition of the importance of evolving multiple drug resistance in parasites of veterinary significance.
+The work in Parasitology carried out by the electron microscope unit at the Veterinary Science Division, AFBI Stormont is part of on-going joint research with Queen's University and is supported by EU funding, because of the worldwide recognition of the importance of evolving multiple drug resistance in parasites of veterinary significance.